 Fluorination is proven to be an effective route to provide high-value functions to materials either on their surface or in the bulk.
-Because of the particular properties of fluorine element, i.e., high electronegativity (4.1 versus 3.5 and 2.8 for O and Cl, respectively), low polarizability ($0.81.10^{24}$ cm3 for F, 3.10^{24} cm3 for O), low van der Waals radius (0.135 nm), low dissociation energy for elemental fluorine F2 (153 kJ.mol-1), it stands as a successful candidate to tailor novel materials' properties.
-Its ability to form stable chemical bonding with carbon with a bonding energy of 513 kJ.mol-1 for C-F bond and the possible tailoring of the porous (nano)carbons has witnessed tremendous development in the last few decades owing to the interesting properties induced by the highly-reactive fluorine atom ^[23-25].
-In fact, besides improving wettability and chemical stability, fluorination is efficient to modulate the electrical properties of the carbonaceous materia.
+Because of the particular properties of fluorine element, i.e., high electronegativity (4.1 versus 3.5 and 2.8 for O and Cl, respectively), low polarizability (0.81.1024 cm3 for F, 3.1024 cm3 for O), low van der Waals radius (0.135 nm), low dissociation energy for elemental fluorine F2 (153 kJ.mol-1), it stands as a successful candidate to tailor novel materials' properties.
+Its ability to form stable chemical bonding with carbon with a bonding energy of 513 kJ.mol-1 for C-F bond and the possible tailoring of the porosity of the porous carbonaceous material are also noticeable ^[22].
+Fluorination of porous (nano)carbons has witnessed tremendous development in the last few decades owing to the interesting properties induced by the highly-reactive fluorine atom ^[23-25].
+In fact, besides improving wettability and chemical stability, fluorination is efficient to modulate the electrical properties of the carbonaceous matrix.
 As a representative example, the band gap and transport properties of graphene may be modulated according to the fluorine content and consequently the ratio of the carbon atoms with sp2 (non-fluorinated) and sp3 hybridization (fluorinated) ^[26-28].